Curriculum Vitae for

 Other Academic Publications

-Braun, J.A. (forthcoming).
+Braun, J.A.
+(2014).
 Transparent intermediaries: Building the infrastructures of connected viewing.

-In J. Holt & K. Sanson (Eds.), Connected Viewing.
+In J. Holt & K. Sanson (Eds.), Connected Viewing: Selling, Streaming & Sharing Media in the Digital Era.
 New York: Routledge.

 Braun, J.A.
 (2013).
 Going over the top: Online television distribution as sociotechnical system.